 - Immediately remove the peaches to a sink or bowl with cold water to stop the cooking.

-Slice the peaches in half and throw away the pit.
-You’ll notice a ‘seam’ down one side of your peach.
-If you slice around the diameter of the peach following this line you will be able to pluck the pit right out.
+Slice the peaches in half and throw away the pits.
+You’ll notice a “seam” down one side of your peach.
+If you slice around the diameter of the peach following this line, you will be able to pluck the pit right out.

-Slice peaches into 1/2 to 1 inch slices.
-To prevent browning of peaches you will want to slice the peaches into a pot with a light syrup.
+Slice peaches into 1-inch slices.
+To prevent browning of peaches, you will want to slice the peaches into a pot with a light syrup.

 Or treat with Fruit Fresh.
 This should be available in the canning sections at the grocery store or the hardware store.
 Follow the instructions on the package.

 Bring water to a boil in a large pot.
-In batches of about 6 cups each place peaches into boiling water.
+In batches, drain peaches and put into boiling water.
 Boil peaches 1 minute after the water returns to a boil.
-Drain but keep warm in a large pot or bowl.
-Prepare about 6 quarts sliced peaches.
+Drain and repeat until you’ve finished all peaches.
+Keep warm.

-Combine water, sugar, and clear jel, in a large pot.
+Combine water, sugar, and Clear Jel, in a large pot.
 Heat and stir until mixture begins to thicken and bubble.
 Add lemon juice and any spices or flavorings and boil 1 minute more.
+Stir to prevent sticking!

 Gently add sliced peaches and heat for 3 minutes.
 Stirring constantly.